Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Problem formulation

-where $c(y,x) := \big[ \max(g(y;x),0),\; h(y;x) \big]$ denotes the stacked constraint residuals and $\rho > 0$ is a penalty parameter.
-Under standard constraint qualifications and exact penalty conditions, minimizing $\mathcal{M}$ recovers solutions of the original constrained problem \eqref{eq:learn_equi_merit} as $\rho \rightarrow \infty$ \cite{bertsekas2014constrained,nocedal2006numerical}.
+where $c(y;x) := \big[ \max(g(y;x),0),\; h(y;x) \big]$ denotes the stacked constraint residuals and $\rho_{\text{merit}} > 0$ is a penalty parameter.
+Under standard constraint qualifications and exact penalty conditions, minimizing $\mathcal{M}$ recovers solutions of the original constrained problem \eqref{eq:learn_equi_merit_loss} as $\rho_{\text{merit}} \rightarrow +\infty$ \cite{bertsekas2014constrained,nocedal2006numerical}.

-Directly optimizing $\mathcal{L}$ with the indicator $I_{\mathcal{F}}$ \eqref{eq:learn_equi_merit}, or $\mathcal{M}$ with a very large $\rho$ \eqref{eq:merit}, is highly challenging due to non-smoothness and ill-conditioning.
-Hence, commonly used ML approaches replace these objectives with data-driven losses or smooth, softened approximations (e.g., penalty, barrier, or augmented Lagrangian formulations), whose minimizers converge to those of the original problem at the limit (see \ref{app:indicator}).
-The accuracy of these approximations depends critically on $\rho$, both during label generation (through solver tolerances that determine solution quality) and during model training (where it acts as a hyperparameter).
+Directly optimizing $\mathcal{L}$ with the indicator $I_{\mathcal{F}}$ (Eq.~\eqref{eq:learn_equi_merit_loss}), or optimizing $\mathcal{M}$ with a very large $\rho_{\text{merit}}$ (Eq.~\eqref{eq:merit_loss}), is highly challenging due to non-smoothness and ill-conditioning.
+Hence, commonly used ML approaches \textit{replace} these objectives with data-driven losses or smooth, softened approximations (e.g., penalty, barrier, or augmented Lagrangian formulations), whose minimizers converge to those of the original problem at the limit (see Appendix~\ref{app:ssec:indicator}).
+The accuracy of these approximations depends critically on $\rho$, both during label generation (implicitly through solver tolerances that determine solution quality) and during model training (where it acts as a hyperparameter to enforce feasibility).

-\textbf{Supervised Learning.} In data-driven approaches, a parametric model is trained to approximate the solution map by regressing onto labels produced by a numerical solver.
-Specifically, the parameters $\theta$ are learned by minimizing
+\textbf{Supervised learning.} In data-driven approaches, a parametric model is trained to approximate the solution map by regressing onto labels produced by a numerical solver.
+Specifically, the ML model parameters $\theta$ are learned by minimizing

-where $\hat y \approx y^\star(x)$ denotes a solution, and $R(\cdot)$ denotes optional regularization.
+where $\hat y \approx y^\star(x)$ denotes a solution, a small $\rho_{\text{SL}}$ is used to encourage solution feasibility, and $R(\cdot)$ denotes optional regularization.
 Despite the strong dependence on data, this approach provides stable, low-variance supervision and yields reliable initializations for downstream optimization, making it a common choice in learning-based optimization and control \cite{amos2023tutorial,piloto2024canosfastscalableneural}.

-\textbf{Self-Supervised Learning.} Alternatively, label generation can be avoided by training the amortized model directly on the task specification:
+\textbf{Self-supervised learning.} Alternatively, ones can avoid using labels by training the amortized model directly on a task-informed loss with standard SGD methods \cite{nguyen2025fsnet}: